KarlOfDuty/SupportBoi/docs/Installation.md

 ```bash
 yay -S supportboi-git
 ```

+You may see a warnign about verifying workloads during installation, this can be ignored.

 **For mariadb users:**
 When mariadb is installed it will not automatically set up its data locations like in other distros.